ReconfigureIO/UX/docs/source/overview.rst

 System architecture
 --------------------
 The image below describes how Reconfigure.io works.
-All coding is done locally in Go and you can develop and debug your projects in your Go environment before using our tools to simulate, build and deploy to FPGAs in the cloud.
-F1 instances include a host CPU with an FPGA connected via PCIe.
+All coding is done locally in Go and you can develop and debug your projects in your Go environment before using our tools to simulate, build and deploy to FPGA instances.
+FPGA instances include a host CPU with an FPGA connected via PCIe.

 .. image:: ReconfigureArchAWS.png